andresmunozit/node-js-application-development-lfw211/05_KEY_JAVASCRIPT_CONCEPTS/key-javascript-concepts.md

 To describe the value of a property, the descriptor can either use `value` for a normal value or `get` and `set` to create a property getter/setter.
 The other properties are associated meta-data for the property are:
-- The `writable` property determines whether the property can be reassigned
+- `writable` determines whether the property can be reassigned
 - `enumerable` determines whether the property will be enumerated in property iterator abstractions like `Object.keys`
 - `configurable` sets wheter the property descriptor itself can be altered